go-vikunja/vikunja/docs/content/doc/development/structure.md

 ### log

-Similar to `config`, this will set up the logging, based on differen logging backends.
+Similar to `config`, this will set up the logging, based on different logging backends.
 This init is called in `main.go` after the config init is done.

 ### mail